fcrozatier/choco-ui/src/docs/guides/introduction/+introduction.md

 ## Building blocks

-The headless classes are built from a few building blocks, which allow for power code reuse and extensions.
+The headless classes are built from a few building blocks, which allow for powerful code reuse and extensions.
 By combining these building blocks you can easily create your own headless classes.
 Here's an overview:

 - The main building block is the [`ChocoBase`](/blocks/chocobase) class.
 All headless classes inherit from it and its role is to set the simple contract that all components share.